-- A competent person is someone who has sufficient technical and practical knowledge of water systems to be able to detect any defects, assess how significant they are, and implement appropriate mitigation measures. - Schematic Diagram A simplified but accurate illustration of the layout of the water system, including parts temporarily out of use. - Water System A system of engineered hydrologic and hydraulic components which provide water supply. - Dead/blind End A redundant length of pipe, closed at one end, through which water cannot flow. - Dead Leg A pipe leading to an outlet through which water flows but the outlet is unused/rarely used. - Sentinel Outlets The nearest and furthest/last outlets from hot and cold-water cylinders and tanks. - Thermostatic Mixer Valves (TMVs) These blend hot and cold water to reduce the temperature where a scald risk is present. - Calorifier An indirect-fired water heater to provide hot water in a heating and hot water system.
+- Duty Holder The person on whom the tactical responsibility falls, who is of an authoritative position within the organisation, and who has sufficient responsibility to authorise necessary resources in the event of an emergency or planned work. - Competent Person The Duty Holder shall appoint a suitably trained and competent person(s) who will have responsibility for the day to day operation of the written scheme and management and control of legionellosis.
+A competent person is someone who has sufficient technical and practical knowledge of water systems to be able to detect any defects, assess how significant they are, and implement appropriate mitigation measures. - Schematic Diagram A simplified but accurate illustration of the layout of the water system, including parts temporarily out of use. - Water System A system of engineered hydrologic and hydraulic components which provide water supply. - Dead/blind End A redundant length of pipe, closed at one end, through which water cannot flow. - Dead Leg A pipe leading to an outlet through which water flows but the outlet is unused/rarely used. - Sentinel Outlets The nearest and furthest/last outlets from hot and cold-water cylinders and tanks. - Thermostatic Mixer Valves (TMVs) These blend hot and cold water to reduce the temperature where a scald risk is present. - Calorifier An indirect-fired water heater to provide hot water in a heating and hot water system.
 It is a storage water cylinder with one or more heat exchanger coils which contain hot liquids.

-10. Equality, diversity and inclusion
+10. Equality, diversity, and inclusion

 - 10.1 The safety of our residents and workforce is of the utmost importance.
-This policy has been written to protect all concerned taking into account all protected characteristics.
+This policy has been written to protect all concerned, taking into account all protected characteristics.
 As such our approach to risk assessment prioritisation takes into account people who may be more vulnerable to risk associated with legionella and water hygiene. - 10.2 We will ensure that relevant information is communicated in an accessible and understandable way with the aim of keeping people safe.

-11. Communication and consultation
+11.Communication and consultation

-- 11.1 A controlled version of this policy will be published on the business' intranet and the Lewisham Homes website. - 11.2 The Building Safety and Compliance Team will liaise with all relevant teams and ensure this policy and the processes that implement it are clearly communicated.
-The Strategic Health and Safety Team will assist where required.
+11.1 This policy will be published on Lewisham Council's website, and regularly reviewed.

-- 11.3 New tenants will be given health and safety advice at sign-up.
-Periodically residents will be provided with advice about specific risks and precautions that could be taken, such as flushing through showers following a period of non-use, regularly cleaning and disinfecting showerheads, and ensuring that the water temperature remains set to heat to 60 degrees centigrade as a minimum. - 11.4 In the formation of this policy we consulted with staff, through our Health and Safety Board, and our Executive Team, prior to seeking approval from our Board.
+- 11.2 The Housing Compliance Service will liaise with all relevant teams to ensure this policy and the processes that implement it are clearly communicated.
+The Health and Safety Team will assist where required. - 11.3 New tenants will be given health and safety advice at sign-up.
+Periodically residents will be provided with advice about specific risks and precautions to be taken, such as flushing through showers following a period of non-use, regularly cleaning and disinfecting showerheads, and ensuring that the water temperature remains set to heat to 60 degrees centigrade as a minimum. - 11.4 In the formation of this policy we consulted with staff, through a Health and Safety Board, and our Executive Team, prior to seeking approval.
 Subsequent reviews are checked for accuracy and change prior to reapproval.